dseguy/phptips/tips/enum_exists.rst

-What would you expect as a result here?
+What would the code here produce?

 This is displaying true.
+Enumerations are considered as classes, even as they have some limitations compared to normal classes.

 .. image:: ../images/enum_exists.png